RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

 - Look for ports (COM & LPT) and find the name **Silicon Labs CP210X** USB to UART Bridge and take note of the COM Port Number.

 ::: tip 📝 NOTE
-If you can't find any port with the name Silicon Labs CP210X, make sure you have installed the **CP210X Drivers** in your Windows PC.
+If you can't find any port with the name Silicon Labs CP210X, make sure you have installed the **CP210X Drivers** on your Windows PC.
 :::

 - Choose the correct port number and baud rate from the device manager, then click **Open**.